social-link-analytics-group-bsc/gender_bioinfo/README.md

 authors' gender.
 In case, NamSor fails to identify the gender, the python package [gender-guesser](https://pypi.org/project/gender-guesser/) is used to find out the gender of authors.
 Information on how [NamSor](https://www.namsor.com/) works can be at its website.

+Through this process we found that 266 (0.6%) articles are not in PubMed, so the information about their authors cannot not be obtained.
+Also, out of 12 articles that have a PubMed identifier, 10 of them are proceedings of conferences, 1 a PDF with the names of the editorial board of the journal, and for 1 the list of authors are provided via the PubMed API.

 ## Gender Bias Analysis